Let us hear from Women in Tech & Data

 Tech & Data - up until a little while ago, this has been a mainly male-dominated area, but recently, change has been in the air.
 Step by step, we are witnessing the rise of a female presence in the sector, and we love it!

-In honor to this year's International Women's Day we used the opportunity to hear from women within this changing and exciting environment.
+In honour to this year's International Women's Day we used the opportunity to hear from women within this changing and exciting environment.

 And what would be more authentic than talking to the women who are part of the daily development here at Convious?